PathwayAnalysisPlatform/ProteoformNetworks/src/README.md

 - Cases when proteoform nodes have higher or lower degree with examples.
 (Fig)
 - Examples when proteoforms have distinct set of neighbors, therefore influencing the 'guilty by association' process.
 (Fig)
 - Select and plot examples of netowrks that change their topology when using proteoforms or small molecules
+- Metrics of agglomeration of participants of a same disease.
+The higher the more functional similarity

-### 3. Characterization of pairwise network relationshis:
+### 3. Characterization of pairwise network relationships:

 - Network separation index
 - Jaccard index